Joint committee of the Parliament of the United Kingdom

-A joint committee of the Parliament of the United Kingdom is a joint committee of the Parliament of the United Kingdom, formed to examine a particular issue, whose members are drawn from both the House of Commons and House of Lords.
+A joint committee of the Parliament of the United Kingdom is a legislative joint committee formed to examine a particular issue, whose members are drawn from both the House of Commons and House of Lords of the Parliament of the United Kingdom.
 It is a type of Parliamentary committee of the United Kingdom.

 Permanent joint select committees

 Three permanent joint select committees meet regularly: